Close Cookie Popup

 Key Features of the Side Menu:

-- Manually Select Question Card: This option empowers you, as the teacher, to intentionally choose and display any single Question Card from the current Emotion World.
-Instead of relying on the game's progression, you can handpick a specific card to guide the discussion, revisit an important point, address an immediate classroom need, or ensure a particular theme is explored.
+• Manually Select Question Card: This option empowers you to intentionally choose and display any single Question Card from the current Emotion World.
+Instead of relying on the game's progression, you can handpick a specific card to guide the discussion, revisit an important point, address an immediate group need, or ensure a particular theme is explored.

 Elevating Your Facilitation: Sparking Deeper Emotional Learning